Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 For now, let's break away from EDA, and focus on the next subject here, where we can take a stab at finding correlations and then attempting to make some prediction models.
 First up, let's see if we can find any correlations in the data that help predict the percentage of positive reviews (PCT_Pos_Rev).

+## Correlation Revelations

+With the pursuit of correlations at hand, now's probably a good time to setup our Hypotheses for this project's results.
+Since we're going to focus on two different predictions for our dataset, we'll need 2 different hypotheses.
+First is reviews, followed up by price.
+While they are identical in text, except for their mention of the value being predicted, the data sets for them will be different overall.
+Review data will not be as numerous as pricing, because every game has a price, but not every game has reviews.

+The data gathered from Steam's Top Sellers listings...
+<br>    **H**<sub>**0**</sub>: DOES NOT have a correlation with the reviews of the game.
+<br>    **H**<sub>**1**</sub>: DOES have a correlation with the reviews of the game.

+The data gathered from Steam's Top Sellers listings...
+<br>    **H<sub>0</sub>**: DOES NOT have a correlation with the pricing of the game.
+<br>    **H<sub>1</sub>**: DOES have a correlation with the pricing of the game.

 ```python
 # First thing's first, let's make a new dataframe for our data.
 # drop out anything that doesn't have a percentage value for reviews